Emc1518/Election_Analysis/README.md

 - Denver

-4. Number of votes and percentage oftotal votes each candidate:
+4. Number of votes and percentage of total votes for each candidate:
 - Charles Casper Stockham, 85,213 votes, 23.0% of total votes
 - Diana DeGette, 272,892 votes, 73.8% of total votes
 - Raymon Anthony Doane, 11,606 votes, 3.1% of votes